wp-plugins/wpglobus/readme.txt

 == Frequently Asked Questions ==

+= Do you support PHP 5.x? =

+* We develop using PHP 5.5, and would like everyone to use at least that version.
+* PHP 5.2 is highly discouraged.
+At this stage, we try to follow the WordPress guidelines and do not use any of the 5.3+ features (namespaces, anonymous functions, etc.) - but we do not guarantee that it will be the case in the future releases.
+* So, please use PHP 5.5+.
+Everyone will feel better.
+Thank you!

+= Do you support MSIE / Opera / Safari / Chrome / Firefox - Version x.x? =

+* We believe that our CSS and JS run properly on the most recent versions of those browsers.
+* We do our best to fix any problems you discover on Chrome, FF and MSIE 11+.
+Opera and Safari are excluded from our top list, but they should work fine.
+MSIE 10,9,8,7,etc. - completely ignored (thanks for understanding).

 = Do you plan to support subdomains and URL query parameters? =

 * WPGlobus does not support switching languages using the `/page/?lang={language}` URLs or subdomains `en.example.com; fr.example.com`.
 If we see a demand, we may release this functionality in a separate extension.
 Having it in the core would affect the overall performance.